kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Implicit authentication

-Because preserving a 1/1.5RTT handshake in KEMTLS requires the client to send its request in the same flight as in which it receives the `ServerHello` message, it can not yet have fully authenticated the server.
+Because preserving a 1/1.5RTT handshake in KEM-Auth requires the client to send its request in the same flight as in which it receives the `ServerHello` message, it can not yet have fully authenticated the server.
 However, through the inclusion of the key encapsulated to the server's long-term